MattLemmon/g/vers/README.g12.4.txt

   They now starve to death and die if they don't get enough food.
     . `      .                -   .    -     `                     .
   We have succeeded in getting the drones to mate!       .           *
+   `                    .                     `              .
+  Now we need an interface which can access the different versions.
  `      `                    .                 .              .
    .        .      `       *      -                  -            .   `
 .     `         *                       *     `             `